OrbitFlow: SLO-Aware Long-Context LLM Serving with Fine-Grained KV Cache Reconfiguration: System Design

 \subsection{Design Overview}

 }

 \revmajor{The design of \ours{} is guided by the following principles:}

-\revmajor{ \begin{myitemize} \item \textbf{Fine-grained Placements.} To enable fine-grained offloading, \ours{} treats each request-layer combination as a placement choice on either the GPU or host memory and accounts for how transfer schedules interact with per-layer compute costs.
-Because decode steps last only tens of milliseconds, it stays lightweight by exploring the search space efficiently without violating SLOs. \item \textbf{Dynamic Reconfiguration.} \ours{} decides when to reconfigure to balance stability and adaptivity.
-Reconfiguring after every step closely tracks workload drifts, but frequent data movement and plan switching can offset any gains.
-In contrast, infrequent reconfiguration risks performance degradation and SLO violations. \item \textbf{System-level SLO Management.} To meet system-level SLOs, \ours{} accumulates latency margins to mask later stalls and, in cases of memory pressure, pauses a long-running, KV-dominant request to guard overall SLOs.
+\revmajor{ \begin{myitemize} \item \textbf{Fine-grained Placements.} To enable fine-grained offloading, \ours{} treats each request-layer combination as a placement choice on either GPU or host memory and accounts for how transfer schedules interact with per-layer compute costs.
+Because decode steps last only tens of milliseconds, the solver must stay lightweight by exploring the search space efficiently without violating SLOs. \item \textbf{Dynamic Reconfiguration.} The system must decide when to reconfigure to balance stability and adaptivity.
+Reconfiguring after every step closely tracks workload drifts, but frequent data movement and plan switching can offset gains.
+In contrast, infrequent reconfiguration risks performance degradation and SLO violations. \item \textbf{System-level SLO Management.} To meet system-level SLOs, it must accumulate latency margins to mask later stalls and, in cases of memory pressure, pause a long-running, KV-dominant request to guard overall SLOs.
 It must navigate this global trade-off without inducing starvation, which would affect tail latency. \end{myitemize} }

 \revmajor{Guided by these principles,} \ours{} {operates} three key components that form a closed-loop control system, shown in \autoref{fig:arch}.